 Butter and palm oil, though, contain only a little unsaturated fat but a lot of saturated fat, which increases the risk for cardiovascular diseases.

 Different edible fats affect the environment to varying degrees.
 Rapeseed oil, along with margarines containing a lot of rapeseed oil, and olive oil generally affect the environment less than palm oil.
-It can be difficult to know whether palm oil is included in a product, because it does not have to be included in the list of ingredients.

 Did you know...

 ...that a lot of oil palm cultivation is done on land that used to be rainforest?
 This negatively affects both the climate and plant and animal life.

 ...that butter generate more greenhouse gases than rapeseed and olive oil?
 This is in part due to the fact that butter comes from cows and they release large quantities of methane.

 The greenhouse gas emissions caused by edible fats come mainly from the change of land use, the use of fertilisers in cultivation and the energy used in production and transportation.

 Oil palms are often planted on land that was previously forest.
 When rainforests are cleared and the land is then used for cultivation, large quantities of greenhouse gases are released.
 Thus, palm oil can have a considerably greater impact on the climate than rapeseed and olive oil.
 Today, there are some certified oil palm plantations where cultivation is carried out in a sustainable manner, but they are still few in number.

 Butter is the cause of more greenhouse gases than rapeseed and olive oil.
 This is in part due to the fact that butter comes from cows and they release large quantities of methane.

 Transportation can also generate greenhouse gases.
 How great an impact it has depends on how far, how efficiently and by what transport method the product is shipped.
 Transportation by train and boat results in lower emissions than long distances by truck.